In-class Examples List

 our function from Week 14 - Lecture 1, tested in the

-function at the end
+main function at the end

 (and started design recipe for another function we'll